antoinegk/blaug/README.md

 * Experimenting with Ruby on Rails
 * practicing with Continuous Development environments

 This is not meant to be secure (yet).
-If it ever will be, it will be under the "Security" branch, which may or may not exist at any point in time.
+If it ever will be, the relevant code will be under the "Security" branch, which may or may not exist at any point in time.